increpare/PuzzleScript/README.md

 ScriptDoctor
 ============

+Put your OpenAI API key in a file called `.env`, which will have a single line that reads `OPENAI_API_KEY=yourkeyhere`.

 To install requirements: `pip install -r requirements.txt`.
 To run a local server: `python server.py`.
 Then, open the local IP address.
 You should see the PuzzleScript editor page displayed, and some GPT slop appearing in the PuzzleScript terminal and level code editor.

 The main function is run client-side, from inside `ScriptDoctor.js`, which is included in the `editor.html` (which is served by the server).
 This JS process asks for a game from the server (which makes an OpenAI API call), then throws it in the editor.